Joining by phone:

 Health: to keep the public, Panel members and BC Assessment staff safe during the pandemic.

-The primary method for Property Assessment Review Panel hearings in 2022 will be by use of the PARP Online Evidence Submission System and Teleconference.
-No in-person hearings will be conducted in 2022.
+The primary method for Property Assessment Review Panel hearings will be by use of the PARP Online Evidence Submission System and Teleconference.
+No in-person hearings will be conducted.
 If you require alternate arrangements, Written Submission can be arranged, or, you may wish to appoint someone to join on your behalf.

 For more information,